killer-it44/datlef/README.md

 ## Approach

-The design goal of Datlev is that users get the most flexible and performant approach, so that they will _never_ be blocked by limited functionality or poor performance.
+The design goal of Datlef is that users get the most flexible and performant approach, so that they will _never_ be blocked by limited functionality or poor performance.
 At the same time, it should still be simple to use.

-To achieve maximum flexibility and performance, users use SQL directly on the frontend, which Datlev supplies the query directly and unmodified to the server for immediate execution.
+To achieve maximum flexibility and performance, users use SQL directly on the frontend, which Datlef supplies the query directly and unmodified to the server for immediate execution.

 To keep it simple, named template queries are available from a dropdown.
-Datlev allows the user to freely modify the template queries through a details menu, before sending them.
+Datlef allows the user to freely modify the template queries through a details menu, before sending them.

 ## API